Short Term Accommodation (STA) & Respite Care Campbelltown

 Yes.
 Support during STA is tailored to individual needs and outlined in the participant’s support plan.

-Where included in the plan, STA may include social activities or community access.
+Where included in the plan, STA may include social activities or the opportunity to attend community activities and appointments.

 Enquire About Respite & STA